-The soil and waste removed through decontamination work (removed soil and waste) are stored and managed temporarily on site or at Temporary Storage Sites.
+The soil and waste removed through decontamination work are stored and managed temporarily on site or at Temporary Storage Sites.

-Specifically, removed soil and waste are put in a container (flexible container, etc.) and placed on an impervious layer (impervious sheet, etc.), and is shielded sufficiently by such methods as placing sandbags filled with uncontaminated soil around the site to reduce ambient dose rates at the boundary to the same level as that in the surrounding areas.
+Specifically, removed soil is put in a container (flexible container, etc.) and placed on an impermeable layer (impermeable sheet, etc.), and is shielded sufficiently by such methods as placing sandbags filled with uncontaminated soil around the site to reduce ambient dose rates at the boundary to the same level as that in the surrounding areas.

-Additionally, the site is covered with an impervious sheet, etc., thereby preventing scattering and leakage of removed soil and waste and further preventing infiltration of rainwater and resulting contamination of groundwater, etc.
+Additionally, the site is covered with an impermeable sheet, etc., thereby preventing scattering and leakage of removed soil and further preventing infiltration of rainwater and resulting contamination of groundwater, etc.